 “No. 1, unequivocally, is get your credit in check,” he said.
 “Make sure that if there’s anything on your credit that needs repairing or correcting, or if you need to pay down debt, make sure you put your best foot forward for the loan.”

-You can start that process by checking your free credit report summary, updated monthly, on Credit.com.
+You can start that process by checking your free credit report summary, updated every 14 days, on Credit.com.
 It’s also a good idea to take a look at your free annual credit reports, which you can get at AnnualCreditReport.com.

 Next, he recommended getting all of your necessary paperwork in order, including W2s and tax returns for the last 2 years, plus your pay stubs for the last 30 days, bank statements for the last 60 days, and keep digital copies of those in a secure, but readily available, location.